ivanwang0304/hackweek-2025/README.md

 Roblox Studio models require a lot of clean up before they can be used for 3D printing.

 **The current process to get a model from Roblox Studio to a 3D printable state is:**
-1. From Roblox Studio, select model and export as OBJ
+1. ⬆️ From Roblox Studio, select model and export as OBJ
-2. Use a third-party website to convert OBJ to STL
+2. 🧑‍🏭 Use a third-party website to convert OBJ to STL
-3. Use another third-part website to repair the STL model
+3. 🧑‍🔧 Use another third-party website to repair the STL model
-4. Import the repaired STL model to your 3D printing software
+4. ⬇️ Import the repaired STL model to your 3D printing software
-5. Rotate the model since Roblox Studio uses Y-up coordinates, while 3D printers use Z-up
+5. 🧑‍💻 Rotate the model since Roblox Studio uses Y-up coordinates, while 3D printers use Z-up
-6. Print model
+6. ⭐️ Print model

 **This API helps streamline the process:**
-1. From Roblox Studio, select model and click Print button
+1. ⬆️ From Roblox Studio, select model and click Print button
-    - (Server automatically handles repairing and rotating model and sends back a URL to the download page)
+    - 🌐 Server automatically handles repairing and rotating model and sends back a URL to the download page
-3. Redirects you to the download page where you can select which format (OBJ, STL, 3MF) to download the model
+3. 🧑‍💻 Redirects you to the download page where you can select which format (OBJ, STL, 3MF) to download the model
-4. Import the model to your 3D printing software and print!
+4. ⬇️ Import the model to your 3D printing software
+5. ⭐️ Print!

 ### Setup